 Founded in 2007, PrizeRebel offers rewards for various activities such as surveys and watching videos.

-- There are daily rewards and challenges, which keeps users like you coming back often.
+- There are daily rewards and challenges, which keep members coming back often.

 $1 is equivalent to 100 points, and you can cash out through different gift cards (from retail outlets or prepaid phone cards), or you can get your rewards through PayPal.
 You can redeem as little as $2 for an Amazon gift card, but only once you have reached the “Silver” level.
 (You begin at bronze and get upgraded after 1,000 points.)